 Overall, the HAV has functioned well and as intended, across eight different clinical trials in three clinical indications.
-The HAV has been implanted in approximately 471 patients, across approximately 79 clinical sites in six countries, over more than eight years (as of December 31, 2021).
+The HAV has been implanted in approximately 460 patients, across approximately 60 clinical sites in six countries, over more than eight years (as of September 1, 2021).
 Rates of primary and secondary patency were similar across trial designs and disease states, with 30-day primary patency ranging from 95% - 100%.
-Six-month secondary patency ranges from 84% - 97%, across multiple clinical trials, disease states, and patient age ranges and demographics.
+Six-month secondary patency ranges from 84% - 100%, and 12-month secondary patency ranges from 81% - 97%, across multiple clinical trials, disease states, and patient age ranges and demographics.